-“With the uncertainty of the current economic environment, the possibility of the cash rate rising was never an option,” said Melissa Jackson, local Mortgage Choice mortgage broker.
+“With the uncertainty of the current economic environment, the possibility of the cash rate rising was never an option,” said Belinda Williamson, Head of Corporate Affairs from Mortgage Choice.

 “There has been a lot of discussion recently about the signs that would warrant a hold versus those that would permit a further cut.